anishazaveri/austen_plots/README.md

 For example, the wealth of a patient influences both their health outcomes and whether they take an expensive drug.
 The presence of the common cause (wealth) induces a spurious positive association between the drug and the outcome.
 Austen plots are a simple visual method of determining whether some unobserved common could explain away the association between a specified treatment and outcome.
 The included software produces Austen plots from the outputs of standard data modeling used in causal inference pipelines.

-## Requirements
-The code has been tested on Python 3.8.12 with the packages specified in `requirements.txt`

 ## Instructions
 See demo notebook `austen_plots_demo.ipynb`